PrinceBeelzebub/awesome-cybersecurity-blueteam/README.md

 - [APTSimulator](https://github.com/NextronSystems/APTSimulator) - Toolset to make a system look as if it was the victim of an APT attack.
 - [Atomic Red Team](https://atomicredteam.io/) - Library of simple, automatable tests to execute for testing security controls.
 - [BadBlood](https://www.secframe.com/badblood/) - Fills a test (non-production) Windows Domain with data that enables security analysts and engineers to practice using tools to gain an understanding and prescribe to securing Active Directory.
+- [Drool](https://www.dns-oarc.net/tools/drool) - Replay DNS traffic from packet capture files and send it to a specified server, such as for simulating DDoS attacks on the DNS and measuring normal DNS querying.
 - [DumpsterFire](https://github.com/TryCatchHCF/DumpsterFire) - Modular, menu-driven, cross-platform tool for building repeatable, time-delayed, distributed security events for Blue Team drills and sensor/alert mapping.
 - [Metta](https://github.com/uber-common/metta) - Automated information security preparedness tool to do adversarial simulation.
 - [Network Flight Simulator (`flightsim`)](https://github.com/alphasoc/flightsim) - Utility to generate malicious network traffic and help security teams evaluate security controls and audit their network visibility.